Everything you want to know about Cold Plunge in one place. 🧊🥶🧊

 Two popular methods that have emerged as go-to options for cooling the water in cold plunges are ice and water chillers.
 We dive into the nuances of both and explore which might be the better option for specific situations.

-If you’re one of the many exploring cold plunging for its advantages, ice is a fantastic way to start—it’s accessible, the startup costs are low, and it offers a great way to ease into the practice while enjoying the positive effects.
+If you’re one of the many exploring cold plunging for its advantages, ice is a fantastic way to start—it’s accessible, the startup costs are low, and it offers a great way to ease in while enjoying the positive effects.

 • Best Time of Day to Cold Plunge?